DataDog/integrations-core/azure_active_directory/README.md

 ## Overview

 Azure Active Directory is a cloud hosted Active Directory offering by Microsoft Azure.
-This integration allows you to ingest your [Azure AD activity logs][1] (Audit and SignIn logs) to Datadog.
+This integration allows you to ingest your [Azure AD activity logs][1] (audit and sign-in logs) to Datadog.

 ## Setup